J. R. Hildebrand: IndyCar

 Following a last-place finish in the 2013 Indianapolis 500, Hildebrand was released by Panther Racing.
 He had announced earlier in the year that he would be running selected Formula DRIFT races as a teammate to Tyler McQuarrie.

 In 2014, Hildebrand joined Ed Carpenter Racing for the Indianapolis 500, driving the No. 21.

 On November 4, 2016, it was confirmed that Hildebrand would take over the Ed Carpenter Racing No. 21 car for the 2017 season, replacing Josef Newgarden.
 He finished 15th in the points standing for the season, achieving a second-place finish in Iowa and a third in Phoenix.
 Following the season Hildebrand was not retained by the team.

 For 2018, Hildebrand was signed for by Dreyer & Reinbold Racing to pilot their car in the Indy 500 (their only entry of the season) and finished eleventh.
 He returned in the same role in 2019, finishing twentieth.
 He again returned in 2020 for the same one-race role, despite the team's increased commitment to a part-time schedule.
 He finished in 16th.

 In 2021, Hildebrand drove a specially liveried car for A.J.
 Foyt Enterprises, commemorating the sixtieth anniversary of team owner A.J.
 Foyt's first of four Indianapolis 500 wins.
 He finished in fifteenth place.
+Hildebrand drove for the team for two races in 2022, finishing fourteenth at Texas and twelfth in the Indianapolis 500.
+After competing in every Indianapolis 500 since 2011, Hildebrand would not compete in the 2023 running of the race but would express interest in competing in 2024.
+However, 2022 remains his most recent Indianapolis 500 start.

 Pikes Peak Hillclimb

 In 2018, Hildebrand competed in the Pikes Peak Hillclimb, driving a Porsche Cayman GT4 Clubsport, finishing 2nd in Porsche Trophy category behind Travis Pastrana.

-In 2021 it was quietly announced Hildebrand would compete in the Open Wheel Class, driving a IndyCar.
+In 2021 it was quietly announced Hildebrand would compete in the Open Wheel Class, driving an IndyCar.
 That effort fell through due to numerous technicalities which could not be overcome in time to compete.

 On February 1, 2022, it was announced Hildebrand had entered the 2022 running of the event, competing in the Open Wheel Class, driving a 2022 Dallara IR18 Evo IndyCar.
 While not an IndyCar sanctioned event, all of the IndyCar suppliers are involved in it, as well as chassis manufacturer Dallara.

+Hildebrand ran the 2025 Hill Climb in his own 1998 Kyle Petty Hot Wheels NASCAR Pontiac Grand Prix.
+The car was a crowd favorite.